ijayas/signalling-nanodomains.org/Join/index.md

 footer-dark: true
 ---

 Our UNSW laboratory has three postdoctoral positions and a PhD scholarship to fill.
-Our Sheffield team also has a position currently open in collaboration with Dr Barbara Ciani, Prof Jane Grasby, and industrial partner: Astra Zeneca.
+Our Sheffield team also has a position currently open in collaboration with Dr Barbara Ciani, Prof Jane Grasby, and Astra Zeneca.

 {% include section.html %}